nachocaru/xaprb.com/content/blog/2006-10-09-how-to-find-duplicate-rows-with-sql.md

    ) as c on a_b_c.c = c.c
 where b.b is not null or c.c is not null</pre>

-Any of these queries will do, and I&#8217;m sure there are other ways too.
-If you can use `UNION`, it&#8217;s probably the easiest.
+Any of these queries will do, and I'm sure there are other ways too.
+If you can use `UNION`, it's probably the easiest.

  [1]: /blog/2006/06/23/how-to-select-from-an-update-target-in-mysql/
  [2]: /blog/2006/03/11/many-to-one-problems-in-sql/